-To set this feature, select Restore User Defaults from the Exit menu and press <Enter>.
-Use this feature to retrieve user-defined settings that were previously saved.
+Select Restore User Defaults from the Exit menu and press <Enter> to retrieve user-defined settings that have been previously saved.

 Boot Override

 This feature allows the user to override the Boot priorities sequence in the Boot menu, and immediately boot the system with another device specified by the user.
 This is a one-time override.